intel/intel-extension-for-tensorflow/examples/quantize_inception_v3/README.md

 2. Execute the calibration by Intel® Neural Compressor.

-3. Quantize and accelerate the inference by Intel® Extension for Tensorflow* for CPU.
+3. Quantize and accelerate the inference by Intel® Extension for Tensorflow* for GPU and CPU.

 ## Configuration

 ### Intel® Extension for Tensorflow* Version

-Install Intel® Extension for Tensorflow* > 1.1.0 for this feature.
+Install Intel® Extension for Tensorflow* > 2.13.0 for this feature.

 ### Enable oneDNN Graph

-By default, oneDNN Graph is enabled in Intel® Extension for Tensorflow* on CPU for INT8 models.
+By default, oneDNN Graph is enabled in Intel® Extension for Tensorflow* for INT8 models.

 Enable it explicitly by: